-Slides: 6G: Technology Enablers for Spectrum & Energy Efficient Wireless Access
+Slides and Recordings: 6G: Technology Enablers for Spectrum & Energy Efficient Wireless Access

 On Wednesday 26 May the Minister for Digital Infrastructure, Matt Warman MP, opened the first in a series of University-run workshops to showcase the current research projects having the best potential to address 6G wireless research priorities.